ToshioCP/Gtk4-tutorial/src/sec5.src.md

 The point is the handler `on_open`.

-- It generates GtkApplicationWindow, GtkScrolledWindow, GtkTextView and GtkTextBuffer and connect them.
+- It generates GtkApplicationWindow, GtkScrolledWindow, GtkTextView and GtkTextBuffer and connects them.
 - Set wrap mode to `GTK_WRAP_WORD_CHAR` in GtktextView.
 - Set non-editable to GtkTextView because the program isn't an editor but only a viewer.
 - Read the file and set it to GtkTextBuffer (this will be explained in detail later).